-On the new SKIN 3's generation the application of big ears can create a high degree of trailing edge turbulence.
-In addition, with the length of the chord and the arc of the wing, the ears have a tendency to "flap", increasing the turbulence and causing the SKIN 3 to lose too much airspeed, making it necessary for the pilot to recover it, either using the the speed-bar or releasing the ears.
+On the new generation paragliders the application of big ears can create a high degree of trailing edge turbulence.
+In addition, with the length of the chord and the arc of the wing, the ears have a tendency to "flap", increasing the turbulence and causing the paraglider to lose too much airspeed, making it necessary for the pilot to recover it, either using the the speed-bar or releasing the ears.